krakenrf/krakensdr_doa/README.md

 # Kraken SDR DoA DSP
-This software is intended to demonstrate the direction of arrival (DoA) estimation capabilities of the KrakenSDR and other RTL-SDR based coherent receiver systems which use the compatible data acquisition system - HeIMDALL DAQ Firmware.
+This software is intended to demonstrate the direction of arrival (DoA) estimation capabilities of the KrakenSDR, KerberosSDR and other RTL-SDR based coherent receiver systems which use the compatible data acquisition system - HeIMDALL DAQ Firmware.

 The complete application is broken down into two main modules in terms of implementation, into the DAQ Subsystem and to the DSP Subsystem.
 These two modules can operate together either remotely through Ethernet connection or locally on the same host using shared-memory.